-The developed country Parties and other developed Parties included in Annex II shall take practicable steps promote, facilitate and finance, as appropriate, the transfer of, or access environmentally sound technologies and know-how to other Parties, particularly developing country Parties, to enable them to implement the provisions of the Convention.
-In this process, the developed country Parties shall support the development and enhancement endogenous capacities technologies of developing country Parties.
+The developed country Parties and other developed Parties included in Annex II shall take all practicable steps to promote, facilitate and finance, as appropriate, the transfer of, or access to. environmentally sound technologies and know-how to other Parties, particularly developing country Parties, to enable them to implement the provisions of the Convention.
+In this process, the developed country Parties shall support the development and enhancement of endogenous capacities and technologies of developing country Parties.
 Other Parties and organizations in a position to do so may also assist in facilitating the transfer of such technologies.